MF Global risk officer says ousted after warnings

 "In my opinion, they would still be here," Roseman said.

-Representatives from credit rating firms Standard and Poor's and Moody's Corp are due to testify later on Thursday.
+Representatives from credit rating firms Standard and Poor's MHP.N and Moody's Corp (MCO.N) are due to testify later on Thursday.

 (Reporting By Sarah N. Lynch and Karey Wutkowski; Editing by Tim Dobbyn)